-What did I miss?
-Tell me in the comments.
+What did we miss?
+Tell us in the comments.

 Voicemail Script #1: The Lever

-A lever is a bit of information that shows you know what you’re talking about and convinces them this isn’t a cold call.
+A lever is a bit of information that shows you know what you’re talking about and how to leave a message in a way that convinces them this isn’t a cold call.
 The best levers are people that work at the company you’re calling into, but a shared history or any relevant info about the prospect or their company can work too.

 Basically, you’re trying to NOT sound like a cold sales call here.